Budget Calculator

 $

-Dental, vision & paramedical
+Dental, vision and paramedical

-Cleanings, glasses, physio, massage – annual ÷ 12.
-Budget $50–60/mo as a sinking fund.
+Cleanings, glasses, physio, massage.
+Annual total divided by 12.
+Budget $50–60/mo as a sinking fund

 $